 Fiber and Digestive Support

-can dogs have sweet potatoes
+Can dogs have sweet potatoes

 Veterinary Perspectives on Sweet Potato Inclusion